sarrouti/SemBioNLQA/README.md

 2. Clone the project into a local directory.

 3. Instal Tomact 7 which is included in the downloaded archive (https://sites.google.com/site/mouradsarrouti/sembionlqa).
-We have included all the requered library in this tomcat.
+We have included all requered libraries in this tomcat.

 4. Import SemBioNLQA project in eclipse.